-6.8.18.
+- 6.8.19.
 The subject site does not contain any notable trees, historic sites, building or objects.
 The site is not known to contain any sites of historical or cultural significance.
 The site is not shown as containing an Outstanding Natural Feature or Landscape Feature.
 There are no archaeological sites listed on the property.
 The site is not shown to contain any areas of PNA or protected indigenous vegetation.
-The site is not located within a kiwi present or high density area.
+The site is not located within a kiwi present or high density area. - 6.8.20.
+The site does adjoin the Ranagunu Harbour along the eastern boundary, however this will remain as part of the balance lot, with the use of this portion of the site remaining unchanged compared to what is currently in existence.

-6.8.19.
-It is therefore considered that the proposed subdivision does not have any adverse effects on any indigenous vegetation or fauna habitats, heritage resources or landscapes.
+6.8.21.
+Given the built development is existing on the site and this is to remain unchanged as part of the proposal, it is therefore considered that the proposed subdivision does not have any adverse effects on any indigenous vegetation or fauna habitats, heritage resources or landscapes.